OnsightHelsinki/Mapper/README.md

  - Start the webclient service
   - This require the installer to be started using an administrator account, or an account capable of starting services
   - Command: `NET START WEBCLIENT`

+### Customizations made by the mapper script

+Some registry keys are also added when running the mapper script for the first time.
+See the documentation for [OneDriveMapper.ps1](http://www.lieben.nu/liebensraum/onedrivemapper/) for more details.

 ## Depencies